 The more alcohol you drink, the stronger the effects of alcohol on the body.
-Being very drunk can be dangerous.
-It can cause seizures, dehydration, injuries, vomiting, coma, and even death.
+Being very drunk can be dangerous, and it can cause seizures, dehydration, injuries, vomiting, coma, and even death.

 How Much Alcohol is too Much?

-According to the U.S. National Library of Medicine (NCBI), Alcoholic liver disease (ALD)—and particularly cirrhosis—has long been one of the most prevalent and devastating conditions caused by alcohol consumption and is one of the leading causes of alcohol-related death.
+According to the U.S. National Library of Medicine (NCBI), Alcoholic liver disease (ALD)—particularly cirrhosis—has long been one of the most prevalent and devastating conditions caused by alcohol consumption and is one of the leading causes of alcohol-related death.
 Liver cirrhosis is the 12th leading cause of death in the United States.
-There are many different types and stages of liver disease and what kind and what stage you are at can determine whether or not it is reversible.
+There are many different types and stages of liver disease, and what kind and what stage you are at can determine whether or not it is reversible.